Hibiki1701QCA/1701QCA-Assessment1/experiments/experiments.md

 In this experiment, something new to me was the loop block "while do" and the math block "_+_."
 To my understanding, the 'while do' blocks in the experiment means when the speed of the fan is lower than 1023 which is the maximum speed, the fan must continue to spin through the "'Duty'+ 1" block until it reaches higher than 1023.
 Then the second 'while do' block means when the speed is higher than 0, the fan reduces speed through the "'Duty' - 1" block until it reaches lower than 0 which the fan is stopped.
 This cycle is done again as it is in the forever loop.

-This experiment could be the basis of a real world application such as (insert something here).
+This experiment could be the basis of a real world application such as keeping an object in a balanced temperature.

 ### Experiment Five ###